 These are just few of them. every machine has its own common fault. but dry joint is the common problem for all machines.
 Motherboard repair is not as difficult as people thought, i think much easer than repair a tv.

-EC through SMB(system management bus??) and EC controls charging PWM.
-Fix charging problem is very hard in laptop repair, you must fully understand schematics, where all the signals come from and
+SMB(system management bus??) and EC controls charging PWM.
+Fix charging problem is very hard in laptop repair, you must fully understand schematics, where all the signals come from and where to

 Today's laptops are less and less with programmed EC, Dell 1525 has no programmed EC so it can be replaced with same model.

 How i fix a DV6 with power problem.
 The problem of machine is it cannot power up at all.

 Doing routine check: